oktadev/okta-ionic-4-login-example/README.md

 # Ionic 4 App with Login and Registration

 This example shows how to create an Ionic application that uses uses OpenID Connect (OIDC) for login.
-You can watch a [screencast of how it was created on YouTube](https://youtu.be/MBAUKQGNx5Y).

 Please read [Tutorial: User Login and Registration in Ionic 4](https://developer.okta.com/blog/2019/06/20/ionic-4-tutorial-user-authentication-and-registration) to see how this application was created.